huggingface/hub-docs/docs/hub/datasets-argilla.md

 - Customer support: during [the Loris meetup](https://youtu.be/jWrtgf2w4VU?feature=shared) they showed how their AI team uses unsupervised and few-shot contrastive learning to help them **quickly validate and gain labelled samples for a huge amount of multi-label classifiers**.
 - Research studies: [the showcase from Prolific](https://youtu.be/ePDlhIxnuAs?feature=shared) announced their integration with our platform.
 They use it to actively **distribute data collection projects** among their annotating workforce.
 This allows them to quickly and **efficiently collect high-quality data** for their research studies.

-## Importing and exporting datasets and records

-This guide shows how to import and export your dataset to the Hugging Face Hub.

-In Argilla, you can import/export two main components of a dataset:
-- The dataset's complete configuration defined in `rg.Settings`.
-This is useful if your want to share your feedback task or restore it later in Argilla.
-- The records stored in the dataset, including `Metadata`, `Vectors`, `Suggestions`, and `Responses`.
-This is useful if you want to use your dataset's records outside of Argilla.

-🚀 Try the Argilla 🤝 Hugging Face [deployment integration on Spaces](https://huggingface.co/docs/hub/en/spaces-sdks-docker-argilla)!

 ## Prerequisites